rajannpatel/ubuntupbx/README.md

        gcloud config set project $PROJECT_ID

-    This Project ID will contain the PBX virtual machine (VM).
+    This Project ID will contain the PBX VM.

 4. List the available cloud zones and cloud regions where VMs can be deployed: